huggingface/blog/deep-rl-dqn.md

 We published additional readings in the syllabus if you want to go deeper 👉 **[https://github.com/huggingface/deep-rl-class/blob/main/unit3/README.md](https://github.com/huggingface/deep-rl-class/blob/main/unit3/README.md)**

-In the next unit, we’re going to learn about Policy Gradients methods
+In the next unit, we’re going to learn about Policy Gradients methods.

 And don't forget to share with your friends who want to learn 🤗 !